Mstapleton22/capstone-aged-and-infused/README.md

 	infusion process by allowing consumers to create customizable infusions with the intent to

 	use them in predefined and obscure cocktails.
-With ease, we are providing users with

-	allergies, or different taste to find the right infusion to suite their needs.